viksl/kritapluginpiemenu/README.md

     b.
 Opens a submenu
     c.
 Gets triggered by releasing left mouse button or lifting the pen
 4. If the action requires it you might need to move the pen around, for example:
-    If the action is Brush Size then moving pen left and right chagnes the size of the brush
+    If the action is Brush Size then moving pen left and right changes the size of the brush

 ## 4/ Adjustments you can make if needed: